must be a member of AAPA in order to support AAPA PAC.

 Why does AAPA need a PAC?

-- The PAC is an integral part of AAPA's efforts to promote the legislative and political interests of PAs.
+- PA PAC is an integral part of AAPA's efforts to promote the legislative and political interests of PAs.

 - Under federal law, the AAPA is prohibited from redirecting membership dues to candidates running for federal office.
 Therefore, PA PAC has been created to identify and contribute money to qualified candidates who weigh the interests of PAs when considering legislation.